 6. Plan out your work day

 Invest in a good calendar, planner, and notebook.
 Planning out your schedule and setting realistic goals will keep you organized and motivated.
 Although the freedom of working whenever you want is thrilling, it can get out of hand very quickly.
 Try to figure out when your productivity period is and set your working hours around that.

 Don’t forget to give yourself a pat on the back for a job well done.
 Once you have finished some tasks on your to-do list, treat yourself to a snack break or a quick social media browse.
 A reward system such as this may be exactly what you need to keep you on track and motivated.

-Are you looking for a job and need some pointers?
+💻Are you looking for a job and in need of some pointers?
 Check out How to Present Yourself Online When Job-Hunting.